-In the space of barely over two weeks, I have little doubt that the Porter/Callaway revelations will result in permanent changes to the Mets hiring practices.
-I'd be surprised if there was a single club in all of MLB that will fail to completely vet any major new hire for bad behavior.
+In the space of barely over two weeks, I have little doubt that the Porter/Callaway revelations will result in permanent changes to the Mets' hiring practices.
+I'd be surprised if there was a single club in all of MLB that would fail to thoroughly vet any significant new hire for bad behavior.
 I think it's also a safe bet that the Mets organization will have a heart-to-heart with all of their existing employees about how to handle being in the same room with women without indulging in termination-worthy sleaziness.

-If I was Sandy Alderson, tougher vetting rules and letting male employees in on the news that the Mets organization is no longer a boy's club would only be the starting point of adjusting to the new reality.
-I'd make sure that there was someone in position to serve as an advocate for woman who cover the team for print or broadcast media.
-No woman should feel like she has to tolerate adolescent behavior in order to do her job.
+If I was Sandy Alderson, more rigid vetting rules and letting male employees in on the news that the Mets organization is no longer a boy's club would only be the starting point of adjusting to the new reality.
+I'd make sure that there was someone in a position to serve as an advocate for women who cover the team for print or broadcast media.
+No woman should feel like she has to tolerate adolescent behavior to do her job.
 The same would go for any woman working for or in conjunction with the ball club, period.
-Just like the Harvey Weinstein revelations have changed the rules for what is tolerated from men in the entertainment industry, a Jared Porter or Mickey Callaway type should never again feel free to harass a woman who's just doing her job.
+Like the Harvey Weinstein revelations have changed the rules for what is tolerated by men in the entertainment industry, a Jared Porter or Mickey Callaway type should never again feel free to harass a woman who's just doing her job.

 Please stay safe, be well and take care.

 "I'd make sure that there was someone in position to serve as an advocate for woman who cover the team"ReplyDelete